 Would you like to wake up every day feeling happy?
-Of course you would – that’s kind of a ridiculous question, I know.
+Of course you would!
+That’s kind of a ridiculous question, I know.
 Everyone wants to wake up in a good mood, feeling content and fulfilled.
-With just seven simple steps, you can boost your happiness on a daily basis.
+With just seven happy habits, you can boost your happiness on a daily basis.

 Research has shown that happiness makes us more productive, healthier, kinder, and can help us achieve our goals and improve the lives of others.
 Small wonder we want more of it!

 We know happiness when we experience it, and yet it can be really hard to quantify.